karimarttila/clojure/webstore-demo/simple-server/README.md

 # Introduction

 This Clojure Simple Server is a re-implementation of my original Clojure [Simple Server](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-server).
-I created the first version of this Clojure exercise server to learn to use Clojure.
+I did some three years ago.
+I created the first version of that Clojure exercise server to learn to use Clojure.
 I created this new Clojure Simple Server version mainly to learn new Clojure libraries and ways of working as:

 - Use [deps.edn](https://clojure.org/guides/deps_and_cli) instead of [Leiningen](https://leiningen.org/).
 - Learn to use more effective REPL workflows as explained e.g. in [Chicago Clojure - 2017-06-21 - Stuart Halloway on Repl Driven Development](https://vimeo.com/223309989).